Nuitka/Nuitka/Developer_Manual.rst

 Nuitka into a single binary.

-That test case also gives good coverage of the ``import`` mechanisms, because Nuitka uses a lot of packages.
+That test case also gives good coverage of the ``import`` mechanisms, because Nuitka uses a lot of packages and imports between them.

 .. code-block:: sh